 First Day Jitters by Julie Danneberg is a cute book to show children that they aren’t the only ones that are nervous about the first day of school.

-Miss Bindergarten Gets Ready For Kindergarten by Joseph Slate is a rhyming story that introduces children to Kindergarten and helps them practice the alphabet.
+Miss Bindergarten Gets Ready For Kindergarten by Joseph Slate is a rhyming story that introduces children to Kindergarten.
+This fun picture book helps them practice the alphabet too.

 Kindergarten Rocks! by Katie Davis is about Dexter and his stuffed dog, Rufus.
 In this funny book, Rufus is nervous about starting Kindergarten, but Dexter’s older sister tells them that Kindergarten rocks!

-The Night Before Kindergarten by Natasha Wing is a rhyming poem that can help ease kids’ fears and show them that they don’t need to worry about going to Kindergarten.
+The Night Before Kindergarten by Natasha Wing is a rhyming poem that can help ease kids’ fears.
+It will also show them that they don’t need to worry about going to Kindergarten.

 Kindergarten Here I Come! by DJ Steinberg is a cute poem that celebrates the moments shared by every Kindergartner throughout the year.